digitaltvguy/vapoursynth-colorbars-scripts/README.md

 # How to:
   * Requires installation of vapoursynth first
-  * On OSX: brew install vapoursynth
+  * On OSX: "brew install vapoursynth"
   * Use any one of these scripts using vspipe <script.vpy> <path to outputfile>.yuv
   * vspipe can also be piped to ffmpeg